Program Review Process

 Please view the following resources for further information on Program Review deliverables:

-- Key Issues Guidance - Academic
+- Academic Key Issues and Self-Study Guidance

-- Unit Data Profile Example
+- Academic Data Profile Example

-- Key Issues and Self-Study
+- Administrative Key Issues and Self-Study Guidance

 Each unit undergoing review provides a list of key issues faced by the unit, which helps inform the unit's self-study.
 The self-study is an analysis of the current state of the unit that identifies specific issues critical to the further improvement of the unit and the fundamental questions that should drive strategic planning for the unit moving forward.
 The key issues list and self-study are informed by data collection and analysis.
 The Office of Administration and Planning works with the unit under review to define, collect, and analyze key performance indicators, such as student composition (e.g., average course enrollments), student satisfaction, (e.g., course feedback), student performance (e.g., graduate student placements) and faculty performance (e.g., publications and citation data, research awards).
 The Office of Administration and Planning also facilitates and analyzes faculty/staff surveys (and customer feedback surveys, if applicable) that serve as input to the review.

 External Review and Report

 External and internal reviewers jointly meet with faculty, administrators, staff, and students (as appropriate) to gain further insight into the state of the unit and discuss key issues.
-The review team then meets with the Dean/Line Vice President of the unit and members of central administration to share their initial impressions.
+The review team also meets with the Dean/Line Vice President of the unit and members of central administration to share their initial impressions.
 Following the review, a report is written by the external reviewers and may include an addendum by the internal reviewers.
 This document is an analysis of the review materials as well as insight gained from the meetings with key individuals from the unit.
 It includes specific recommendatinos for the continuous improvement of the unit.
 The review team's report and recommendations are submitted to the unit under review for fact-checking and an opportunity to respond.
 The internal reviewers present the report ot the Program Review Council for questions and clarifications.